opedro-c/admission-prediction/README.md

 - **admission**: Admission status (Admit, Waitlist, Null: Deny)

-The target variable was converted to a binary variable (admitted: 1 if chance of admission ≥ 0.75, 0 otherwise), transforming the problem into a classification task.
+The target variable was converted to a binary variable, transforming the problem into a classification task.

 The dataset was divided as follows: